transifex/transifex-native-sandbox/README.md

  Note: The i18n syntax is the same across programming languages so you can share strings across apps and programming languages

  Note: Transifex Native is open source and can be easily ported to other languages.

+ Note: You can share the experience with your localisation team: Translate in transifex, refresh the github webpage and see your translation live on the fly.

 # Care to share you feedback with us?
 Please leave a comment!
 We would love to here what you have to say!